junior92jr/django-jsonplaceholder-demo/README.md

 # Rest Service for Placeholder Fake Api

 This Rest Service creates a simple REST API to interact with the `Fake API in JSONPlaceholder - Free Fake REST API`.
-Additionally it includes a way to synchronize the data constantly.
+Additionally, it includes a way to constantly synchronize the data.

 ## Tech Stacks
 * Python 3.11